 Many students develop their own independent research projects and present their results at conferences on and off campus.
 Recent student work has touched on topics ranging from the effects of Barbie dolls on young girls' self esteem to understanding the needs and desires of low-income residents of South Stockton.
 The opportunity to work independently with faculty is rarely offered by larger programs at other institutions.

-Our Sociology majors are expected to be involved in "experiential learning"--usually off campus-where they intern with professionals in related fields including social work, law, veterans' services and criminal justice.
+Our Sociology majors are active both on and off campus, where their interpersonal skills are put to use in various ways.
+They are expected to be involved in "experiential learning"-- usually off campus-- where they intern with professionals in related fields including social work, law, veterans' services and criminal justice.
 These internships help students to better define their career goals, and sometimes even lead to employment in their chosen fields!

 University and Community Involvement